Schumpeter famously said that taxes are the “thunder of world history.”

 Wer ihre Botschaft zu hören versteht, der hört da deutlicher als irgendwo den Donner der Weltgeschichte.

 This 1918 article is an investigation into the emergence of the fiscal state and the limits of the taxman’s reach.
-However, it also includes a reference to what would become one Schumpeter’s central ideas.
+However, it also includes a reference to what would become one of Schumpeter’s central ideas.

 The monopoly profit of a cartel, for instance, that is the difference between the net return and the sum which is necessary to pay for the means of production employed (including interest) may be almost completely taxed away without any unfavorable repercussions.
 So can pure ground rent…